Jace Cannon-Brookes

 Kate Hinsley

 Kate is also a meditation teacher influenced by the Vipassana (insight) tradition.
-She has travelled overseas to complete 10-day silent meditation retreats and completed her qualification in mindfulness teaching.
+She has travelled overseas to complete 10-day silent meditation retreats and completed further professional development to understand the neurobiological mechanisms of how mindfulness helps trauma survivors.
 Her passion for meditation was influenced by her volunteer work while studying at university where she saw positive results from teaching mindfulness to children from refugee backgrounds and to aboriginal children in rural communities.

 Qualifications: